Truth Discovery in Sequence Labels from Crowds: Abstract

 \section{Abstract}

-Annotations quality and quantity positively affect the performance of sequence labeling, a vital task in Natural Language Processing.
-Hiring domain experts to annotate a corpus set is very costly in terms of money and time.
+Annotation quality and quantity positively affect the learning performance of sequence labeling, a vital task in Natural Language Processing.
+Hiring domain experts to annotate a corpus is very costly in terms of money and time.
 Crowdsourcing platforms, such as Amazon Mechanical Turk (AMT), have been deployed to assist in this purpose.
-However, these platforms are prone to human errors due to the lack of expertise; hence, one worker's annotations cannot be directly used to train the model.
-Existing literature in annotation aggregation more focuses on binary or multi-choice problems.
-In recent years, handling the sequential label aggregation tasks on imbalanced datasets with complex dependencies between tokens has been challenging.
-To conquer the challenge, we propose an optimization-based method that infers the best set of aggregated annotations using labels provided by workers.
+However, the annotations collected this way are prone to human errors due to the lack of expertise of the crowd workers.
+Existing literature in annotation aggregation assumes that annotations are independent and thus faces challenges when handling the sequential label aggregation tasks with complex dependencies.
+To conquer the challenges, we propose an optimization-based method that infers the ground truth labels using annotations provided by workers for sequential labeling tasks.
 The proposed Aggregation method for Sequential Labels from Crowds ($AggSLC$) jointly considers the characteristics of sequential labeling tasks, workers' reliabilities, and advanced machine learning techniques.
-We evaluate $AggSLC$ on different crowdsourced data for Named Entity Recognition (NER), Information Extraction tasks in biomedical (PICO), and the simulated dataset.
+Theoretical analysis on the algorithm's convergence further demonstrates that the proposed $AggSLC$ halts after a finite number of iterations.
+We evaluate $AggSLC$ on different crowdsourced datasets for Named Entity Recognition (NER) tasks and Information Extraction tasks in biomedical (PICO), as well as a simulated dataset.
 Our results show that the proposed method outperforms the state-of-the-art aggregation methods.
-To achieve insights into the framework, we study $AggSLC$ components' effectiveness through ablation studies by evaluating our model in the absence of the prediction module and inconsistency loss function.
-Theoretical analysis of our algorithm's convergence points that the proposed $AggSLC$ halts after a finite number of iterations.
+To achieve insights into the framework, we study the effectiveness of $AggSLC$'s components through ablation studies.